amcz/hysplit_metdata/README.md

 There are plans to add capability to convert data on the model levels.

 era52arl will also convert the ensemble data.

+# installing cdsapi
+* Go to the Copernicus climate data store and create an account.
+* Go to the API tab and follow the directions for CDSAPI setup.

 ### era52arl.f
 The fortran program era52arl.f is included in the data2arl directory of the HYSPLIT distribution.